 It’s always a great idea to base your diet on healthy, nutritional foods.
 We also think you can add a natural supplement with ingredients shown to help spark metabolism so you burn more calories.

-Among the best supplements we’ve seen in 2016 is one called Leptigen.
+Among the best supplements we’ve seen this year is one called Dietspotlight Burn.
 It contains four ingredients and all have been researched with results showing they can help improve fat loss and metabolism.
 The company supports eating right and exercising to lose weight, but organic is not a necessity.